switchmaxfx/MangaProcessor/README.md

 ## **Contributing**

-I have no idea what im doing so feel free to contribute to the project by opening issues or submitting pull requests.
+Feel free to contribute to the project by opening issues or submitting pull requests.
 Any improvements or new features are welcome.